hanm2019/bucket-based_farthest-point-sampling_CPU/README.md

 we present the CPU implementation and [GPU implementation](https://github.com/hanm2019/FPS_GPU) of bucket-based farthest point sampling.

 # Importance
-There is a [better vision](https://github.com/leonardodalinky/fpsample) of bucket-based_farthest point sampling on single-thread CPU.
+There is a [better repo](https://github.com/leonardodalinky/fpsample) for implementing bucket-based_farthest point sampling on the single-thread CPU.

 # BUILD